 .

 Dr. David Rudd is an emeritus professor of literature who wrote academic prose for 40 years before letting his imagination run free.
-His first collection of short stories – Blood Will Out, and Other Strange Tales – will be available from Amazon later this year (2024).
+His first collection of short stories – Blood Will Out, and Other Strange Tales – is now out and available from Amazon and good bookshops.

 .